humberto-ortiz/pelican-test/content/pages/teaching/compilers2021/ifnz.md

   | Let of string * expr * expr
   | Ifnz of expr * expr * expr
 ```
+## Semantics

+The `ìfnz` expression takes 3 expressions as arguemnts: the condition, the
+then-expression and the else-expression.
+If the condition evaluates to a
+non-zero value, execution should continue in the then-expression, otherwise, the
+else-expression is evaluated.
+The `ifnz` is an expression, so it should return a
+value, as determined by the condition and expressions.

 ## Example code